postcss/postcss/README.md

 processor.process(wrong, { from: 'main.css' });
 //=> Can't parse CSS: Unclosed block at line 1:1 in main.css
 ```

+Options from `process(css, opts)` will be sent to processors
+as seconds argument.

 You can also use result from previous postprocessor or already parsed `Root`
 as argument in next one: